dlalan7250-lab/Closed-Loop-Buck-Converter/README.md

 Vout/Vin =D

 where:
-Vin = Input DC voltage
+Vin = Input DC voltage,
-Vout = Output voltage
+Vout = Output voltage,
 D = Duty Cycle

 In the **closed-loop configuration**, the output voltage is continuously sensed and compared with the desired reference.
 The feedback signal is used to control the PWM duty cycle and maintain a regulated output.